-When in the majority, each party designates the Speaker as chair its committee assignment panel, which assigns party members to standing committee slots, subject to conference or caucus approval and House election.
+When in the majority, each party designates the Speaker as chair of its committee assignment panel, which assigns party members to standing committee slots, subject to conference or caucus approval and House election.
 According to both Democratic Caucus and Republican Conference rules, a Speaker from the respective party organization also makes nominations (for conference consideration) for membership on the Committee on Rules and the Committee on House Administration, nominates those committees' chairs, and also appoints one Member to serve on the Budget Committee.
-Caucus and conference rules also give the Speaker some appointment authority for chairs of his or her party's internal committees.4 (See CRS Report 97-780, The Speaker of the House: House Officer, Party Leader, and Representative; and CRS Report RL30857, Speakers of the House: Elections, 1913-2007.)
+Caucus and conference rules also give the Speaker some appointment authority for members of his or her party's internal committees.
+(See CRS Report 97-780, The Speaker of the House: House Officer, Party Leader, and Representative, by (name redacted) ; and CRS Report RL30857, Speakers of the House: Elections, 1913-2017, by (name redacted) and (name redacted) .)